I am the one in the middle!! Could you guess?

 Jobs?
 Well you really don't want to know ALL of the jobs I have had.
 In academic terms I TA'd at Iowa and taught one of my own courses, taught at University of Maine (Orono) for a semester, at University of Maine- Farmington for three semesters, and at the University of Toledo for a year.
 This last place was a nightmare with only a few gems among a lot of coal and bad feeling.
 It almost caused me to give up on academia altogether.
 Although it's many years ago, I still wince at some of the behaviors I observed and to which I, and another one- year appointee, were subjected.
 I doubt I will ever forget.
 I have no doubt that things have worked out for the best but at the time it was tough to see how they might.

 I landed at Saint Michael's College, a liberal arts college in Vermont.
 Saint Mikes has been a great place to work.
 I was promoted to Full Professor in the Spring of 2005 after 14 years at the College.
+I am currently the Chair of the Department of Environmental Studies and Science.
 The Burlington area is a nice place to live.
 We are close to Montreal.
 I continue to hold an adjunct appointment at the University of Vermont.

 Issues related to teaching can be explored in other areas of this homepage or on the geography pages.

-I have been married for more than a quarter of a century and have two lovely kids -- Ellen and Laura.
+I have been married for more than thirty years and have two lovely kids -- Ellen and Laura.
 Ellen graduated with a Masters degree from the Nelson Institute at the University of Wisconsin; Laura graduated with a degree in English in the Spring of 2015... time flies.

 Back to Kujawa Homepage index.